-Preservation, Presentation, Promotion and Profit
+Preservation, Presentation, Promotion, Profit and Purpose

 The conference focuses on the leading question: “How can tourism destinations succeed in attracting tourists while simultaneously engaging all stakeholders in the conservation of the natural and cultural heritage?